johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: 2
   final: true
   commentary: |
-    There's an interesting combination of obviously past-Eurovision influences here.
+    There’s an interesting combination of obviously past-Eurovision influences here.
 "Here For You" is like the spiritual child of Lena and Alexandre Rybak.

-    It's different enough to stand out, but I'm not sure it's different enough to be *better* than some of the other contemporary entries.
-It just doesn't really go anywhere; it's quite flat in all the important musical dimensions.
-That said, it's a pretty solid entry.
+    It’s different enough to stand out, but I'm not sure it’s different enough to be *better* than some of the other contemporary entries.
+It just doesn't really go anywhere; it’s quite flat in all the important musical dimensions.
+That said, it’s a pretty solid entry.

 - country: "Poland"
   emoji: "🇵🇱"